henryshunt/c-aws/README.md

 - 5.2.1 (Jun 2019): Server interface now returns remaining camera drive space even if not logging from a camera
 - 6.0.0 (Aug 2019): Rewritten sensor interfaces to be subclasses of `Sensor`.
 Upgraded AirT and RelH sensor interfaces to new sensors.
 Rewritten upload routines, now uses a database to store data to upload.
 Database routines simplified.
 Large amount of general refactoring and improvements.
 - 6.0.1 (Aug 2019): Added bounds check to RelH sensor interface to restrict >100% and <0% values.
 Replaced a second `if` with `elif` in WDir sensor interface
+- 6.0.2: Added support for the power command LED